 NOAA was authorized to establish and administer the Program, in consultation with the U.S. Fish and Wildlife Service, by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf States Act of 2012 (Public Law 112-141, Section 1604).
 Identified in the RESTORE Act as the Gulf Coast Ecosystem Restoration Science, Observation, Monitoring, and Technology Program, the Program is commonly known as the NOAA RESTORE Act Science Program.

-The Program’s goal, outcomes, and long-term research priorities are captured in the Program’s draft science plan which is currently out for public comment until December 15, 2014.
+The Program’s goal, outcomes, and long-term research priorities are captured in the Program’s draft science plan.

-For a short overview of the Program and the recently released draft science plan, see this presentation from our upcoming engagement sessions on the draft science plan.
+For a short overview of the Program and the recently released draft science plan, see this presentation from our recent engagement sessions on the draft science plan.